CorrelAid/hugo-website/content/de/blog/2021-01-12_gender_bias_and_mobility.md

 *1. Can we reproduce the results on gender differences from other studies?*

 Short answer: yes.
-Our results show clear evidence of differing mobility behaviour between men and women, exactly as shown in other studies, with women showing trip characteristics typical of 'trip chaining' and greater public transport use.
+Our results show clear evidence of differing mobility behaviour between men and women, exactly as shown in other studies, with women doing shorter trips and a greater use of public transport.

 **On average women travel shorter distances than
 men: 6.4 km for women compared to 7.9 km for men.**